mingzhutiannanharrison/gitlearn/learngit/readme.txt

-git is a version control system git is a free software   distributeed by GPL
+git is a version control  distribute  system git is a free software   distributeed by GPL